Sorgrum/CSC-174-Project-1/README.md

 ## Choreography

 The students are organized alphabetically.
+The biography pages have the student's name as the largest element in order to draw attention to the name of the student.
+Directly below it has relevant information about the user like their major, class, and school.
+Below it contains text describing the students background and educational interests.